mihaimt/HPC_HYDRO/README.md

-# HPC_HYDRO
+## HPC HYDRO
 This is a work repository for HPC1b

-Contributors: Mihai Tomozeiu, Christian Reinhard, Rafael Khun
+Contributors: Mihai Tomozeiu, Christian Reinhardt, Rafael Kung